-Parrots that molt more than once a year will usually experience their second molt during the spring.
-This is also when food sources are most abundant.
+Parrots that molt more than once a year usually experience their second molt during the spring because this is also when food sources are most abundant.

-Some species, such as cockatiels, will molt up to 3 times per year.
-Some larger parrots only molt once every 2 years.
-That’s because the molting period is long, and it only begins in the fall.
+Some species, such as cockatiels, will molt up to 3 times yearly, while some larger parrots only molt once every 2 years.
+That’s because molting is long and only begins in the fall.

 When Do Parrots Molt?

 Most parrots molt after the breeding season.
 According to the Journal of Comparative Physiology, even parrots that haven’t reproduced will molt during this time.